 - Do not exhibit behavior that disturbs the students or driver.

 - Talk quietly and avoid loud, boisterous behavior, including singing,clapping, stomping or yelling.

-- No spraying of cologne, deodorant, body spray or any other type chemicals or aerosols, pump spray or lotion while on the bus.
+- No spraying of cologne, deodorant, body spray or any other type of chemicals or aerosols, pump spray or lotion while on the bus.

-- Never tamper with the emergency exits or any other part of the bus including lights, horn, fire extinguishers and first aid equipment unless there are reasonable grounds to believe that an actual emergency situation exits.
+- Never tamper with the emergency exits or any other part of the bus including lights, horn, fire extinguishers and first aid equipment, unless there are reasonable grounds to believe that an actual emergency situation exits.